zachary-hayward/DA-group-project/README.md

   error: null,
 }
 ```
-3. Use `useAppSelector` to display the redux state you hardcoded in the React Component
-4. Build an API Client in the front end to request the information from your routes
+3. Build an API Client in the front end to request the information from your routes
-5. Build Thunk Actions to use the API and get the information
-6. Build Redux Actions to save task data from the thunk
-7. Use `useAppDispatch` and `useEffect` to dispatch the thunk when your app loads
+4. Use `useQuery` to fetch data with the API Client function
+5. Add a loading state to show when data is being fetched
+6. Show an error message if something goes wrong

 ## Next steps